Updated Nov. 25, 2020. Information about COVID-19 changes quickly. We will post updates here as they become available.

 - Mosiac implemented modified staffing plans at our clinics system-wide in early March.
 We took this step to align with State directives to support physical distancing to help slow the spread of COVID-19.
 It also helped our employees adapt to school closures and daycare issues.
 Our modified staffing model ensures that patients are taken care of and allows many employees to work from home, conducting phone visits with patients as appropriate.

-- We are seeing an increase in the number of calls to our call center, with periods of longer hold times.
+- We continue to see an increase in the number of calls to our call center, with periods of longer hold times.
 Thank you for your patience.

 - We ask that if you have activated your MyChart account that you use it as much as possible; and reach out directly to your pharmacy for prescription refills.